krakenjs/hapi-openapi/README.md

 ### Hapi Plugin

-The plugin will be registered as `swagger` on `server.plugins` with the following exposed:
+The plugin will be registered as `openapi` on `server.plugins` with the following exposed:

 - `getApi()` - the resolved Swagger document.
 - `setHost(host)` - a helper function for setting the `host` property on the `api`.